-This means that prime contractors, much like federal agencies themselves, have an incentive/requirement to work with small businesses.
+This means prime contractors, much like federal agencies, have an incentive/requirement to work with small businesses.

 Besides getting work for your business, one of the benefits of subcontracting is that it counts toward your past performance rating with the federal government.

-Plus, there are fewer administrative responsibilities since these matters are handled between you and the prime contractor, instead of a federal agency.
+There are fewer administrative responsibilities since these matters are handled between you and the prime contractor instead of a federal agency.

-Being timely, knowledgable, and building your network are just as important in the federal space as they are in working with the public sector.
+Being timely, knowledgeable, and building your network is just as important in the federal space as working with the public sector.

 Several months later, they won their first contract valued at $166,000.

-Technical aspects such as registrations and searching through databases are important for government contractors.
+Technical aspects such as registrations and searching through databases are essential for government contractors.

-However, it is important to never overlook the power of building relationships with potential buyers and prime contractors.
+However, it is crucial to recognize the power of building relationships with potential buyers and prime contractors.